Setting up upspinserver

 With a server provisioned, you must create a DNS record for its host name.

-record that points your chosen host name (upspin.example.com
+record that points your chosen host name (`upspin.example.com`) to the server's

 IP address.